Deepa Sashindran: Natya Vedam Annual Dance Festival - 2012

 Deepa Sashindran organized the Natya Vedam Annual Dance Festival 2012 on 18 and 19 May as a tribute to her Dance Guru, Manju Barggavee.
 The event was held in Bangalore and featured eminent artists of classical and contemporary dance forms.

 Natya Parampara Utsav - 2014 till date

 The foundation has organized Natya Parampara Utsav for the promotion of the arts.
 For example, the event "Divinity in Kuchipudi" was held on 24–25 May 2014 at Bhartiya Vidya Bhavan, Bangalore and featured eminent artists of the Kuchipudi dance forms.

+Art Cafe Conversation series based on works of Indian classical music composers and adapted to dance.

+Curated Navotthana for First Rotary South Asia International Peace Conference with over 140 artists from India, Sri Lanka, Nepal, Bhutan supported by ICCR and Indian High Commission Colombo.